 The idea is straightforward and the software is effective.
 To get started you just choose one of the campaigns from the main menu.
 On the loading page for the campaign, there’s normally a walkthrough demo video showing you what to do.
 It’s very intuitive, though the user interface could be improved.

 Viral Loops is a nice growth hacking toolkit.
 You can host the software on your site pretty easily, though you will need to pay a lot of money to use the service if your competition goes viral.
 The entry plan costs $49 a month.
-For this, you get access to 3 live campaigns at a time with up to 500 participants.
+For this, you get access to three live campaigns at a time with up to 500 participants.

 The app has an easy to use interface.
 The competitions are easy to set up though.
 You can make small changes to the appearance of the design, like changing the color of buttons, but nothing major.
 On the plus side, you can easily integrate the competitions onto your website.

 The Maitre App has a freemium entry plan, which you can use for up to 250 contestants.
 The premium plan starts at $79 a month for up to 5,000 subscribers.
 This makes Maitre App expensive compared to some of the other contest software on this list.

 Gleam has created a pretty great growth hacking toolkit.
 You can use Gleam to run competitions, offer rewards to your customers, create lightboxes, and create visual galleries (this last part is only going to be relevant if you do Instagram marketing).

 The competition software, like the rest of the app, is well designed.
 There are plenty of ready to launch template style competitions you can edit and run (there’s no leaderboard though).
 When your competition is ready to launch, you can run it through a blog post, a landing page, or host the competition on Facebook.
 These types of competitions, where you get people to a page, can work well with chatbot software.